Sciss/ScalaFreesound/notes/SolrSyntax.md

 - similar_sounds 	URI 	URI pointing to the similarity resource (to get a list of similar sounds).
 - rate 	URI 	The URI for rating the sound.
 - download 	URI 	The URI for retrieving the original sound.
+- analysis_stats 	URI 	URI pointing to the complete analysis results of the sound (see Analysis Descriptor Documentation).

 ## optionally we want

 - previews 	object 	Dictionary containing the URIs for mp3 and ogg versions of the sound.
 The dictionary includes the fields preview-hq-mp3 and preview-lq-mp3 (for ~128kbps quality and ~64kbps quality mp3 respectively), and preview-hq-ogg and preview-lq-ogg (for ~192kbps quality and ~80kbps quality ogg respectively).
 API authentication is required for retrieving sound previews (Token or OAuth2).
+- analysis_frames 	URI 	The URI for retrieving a JSON file with analysis information for each frame of the sound (see Analysis Descriptor Documentation).